-- 1. Attempt to eliminate as much bare grass as possible. - This can involve planting native plants in large scale ground cover plantings to reduce lawn area or planting ornamental grasses like bunchgrasses. - 1.
-Spread seeding mixtures of wildflowers to create meadows. - 2.
+- 1. Attempt to eliminate as much lawn grass as possible. - Plant native plants as large scale ground cover plantings to reduce lawn area or plant ornamental grasses like bunchgrasses. - 2.
+Spread seeding mixtures of wildflowers to create meadows. - 3.
 Set up your lawn so that leaves fall on planted areas rather than lawn. - Leaves will feed the microorganisms that improve the health of the soil and make your plants stronger.